 To be blunt, because it is white people’s unwillingness to change our mindsets, beliefs and actions that keep our country from living up to its aspirations.
 Take the last decade as an example.
 We’ve seen an inspiring wave of organizing and leadership from Black, Latin, Asian, Middle Eastern and Indigenous activists.
 And yet, unless white people are willing to make real changes– about where we live, how we vote, were we send our kids to school, whose safety we prioritize how much we’re willing to support people beyond our immediate family– we’re going to stay stuck in a pattern of symbolic victories and reactionary backlash.
 White people shouldn’t be leading racial justice movements, but it is high time we did our part.

-Our founder has spent the three years developing and honing an innovative model to help white people better talk about and organize for racial justice.
+Our founder has spent three years developing and honing an innovative model to help white people better talk about and organize for racial justice.
 He’s trained hundreds of people across 40 states (both virtually and in-person) and directly coached organizers cost-to-cost.
 These coachees, in turn, have launched dozens of innovative, successful community campaigns (including reparations projects, political campaigns, workplace transformations and efforts for school integration).

-Imagine a country where our assumptions about what “white communities” will or won’t do when they’re called to pitch in for the common good were no longer true… where white parents chose to sent their kids to integrating schools, where white homeowners support affordable housing projects in their neighborhoods, where rural white communities organize for mutual aid and community support.
+Imagine a country where our assumptions about what “white communities” will or won’t do when they’re called to pitch in for the common good were no longer true… where white parents chose to sent their kids to integrating schools, where white homeowners supported affordable housing projects in their neighborhoods, where rural white communities organized for mutual aid and community support.
 Currently, Barnraisers is a part-time, one-person labor of love.
 With your support however, here’s how we’d expand our work:

 - Offer a broader range of free virtual trainings to better serve would-be organizers at varying stages in their development.